Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Experimental Evaluation

 \subsection{\ourdataset{} dataset}

-We first evaluate our method on \ourdataset{} dataset that helped us identify the relation between the performance gap in predicting $\rvA$ on observational and interventional data in \cref{subsec:proposed-solution}.
-As a reminder, the causal graph consists of two binary random variables $\rvA$ and $\rvB$, where $\rvA\rightarrow \rvB$ during observations.
+We first evaluate our method on \ourdataset{} dataset that helped us identify the relation between the performance gap between observational and interventional data in predicting $\rvA$ in \cref{subsec:proposed-solution}.
+As a reminder, the causal graph consists of two binary random variables, $\rvA$ and $\rvB$, where $\rvA\rightarrow \rvB$ during observations.
 We intervene by setting $\rvB\sim\text{Bernoulli}(0.5)$, breaking the dependence between $\rvA$ and $\rvB$.
 The proportion of interventional samples in the training data varies from $\beta=0.01$ to $\beta=0.5$.